-Your course enrolment officer will write down the number of General Education subjects you should take in 1994 on your enrolment form.
-Ensure that:
+Your course enrolment officer will write down the number of General Education subjects you should take in 1995 on your enrolment form.
+Please ensure that:

-- You know what your timetable for your course is for 1994, and when you are scheduled to take General Education subjects. - You are familiar with the range of subjects to be offered, including when they are timetabled.
-This is provided in the Centre for Liberal and General Studies Catalogue. - You have a reasonable idea of which General Education subjects you would like to enrol in.
+- You know what your timetable for your course is for 1995, and which timeslots have been scheduled for General Education subjects. - You are familiar with the range of subjects to be offered, including when they are timetabled.
+This information is provided in the Centre for Liberal and General Studies Catalogue. - You have a reasonable idea of which General Education subjects you would like to enrol in.